paranoid-qrypto/btc-airgap-bridge/README.md

   <img src="docs/logo.png" alt="Paranoid Qrypto Logo" width="128">
 </p>

-A 100% client-side, single-file HTML tool for securely managing the online parts of an air-gapped XRP transaction workflow.
-This tool allows you to fetch account information and broadcast a signed transaction to the XRP Ledger without ever exposing your private keys to an online machine.
+A 100% client-side, single-file HTML tool for securely managing the online parts of an air-gapped Bitcoin transaction workflow.
+This tool allows you to fetch live network data (like UTXOs and fee rates) and broadcast a signed transaction to the Bitcoin network without ever exposing your private keys to an online machine.

 ---